NSNickie/Algorithm/docs/dynamic_programming.md

 ### Thought

 The state transition equation is `dp[i]=Math.min(dp[i],dp[i-coin]+1)`.
 It means that if we choose one coin, the number we need is `dp[i-coin]+1`.
 We can choose the minimum number of results.

+## 139. Word Break

+Given a string `s` and a dictionary of strings `wordDict`, return `true` if `s` can be segmented into a space-separated sequence of one or more dictionary words.

+**Note** that the same word in the dictionary may be reused multiple times in the segmentation.

+### Thought

+A classical dynamic programming problem.
+Use a array `dp` to check every character possible result.
+With double for loop, we can find all possible results.
+Return the last value of `dp`.